noredeen/lspwatch/README.md

 `lspwatch` will automatically choose the correct mode, but you can also specify it using the `--mode` flag (e.g `lspwatch --mode command -- gopls stats`).

 Generally, to use `lpswatch` for instrumenting your language server, you will need to replace the command your code editor invokes when running the language server.
 For example, instead of running `gopls <args>`, your editor should run `lspwatch -- gopls <args>`.
 Most LSP-equipped editors will have a way to configure this.
-Some examples are included below, but reference the documentation of your editor or language extension for instructions.
+Some verified examples are included below, but reference the documentation of your editor or language extension for instructions.

 <details>
 <summary><b>(Golang) Neovim + <code>nvim-lspconfig</code></b></summary>